sylabs/singularity-admindocs/security.rst

    file provides.

--  Replacing direct kernel mounts with a FUSE approach is likely to cause a significant reduction in perfomance.
+-  Replacing direct kernel mounts with a FUSE approach is likely to cause a significant reduction in performance.

 -  The effectiveness of signing and verifying container images is reduced as, when extracted to a directory, modification is possible